-Click Here for further information on modules/subject.
+Click Here for further information on modules/subjects.

 Study Genomic Medicine (M.Sc.) at Trinity

-Overview of the MSc in Genomic Medicine
+Overview of the Genomic Medicine (M.Sc.) programme at Trinity College Dublin.

 Number of Places15 Places

-Assistant Professor Russell McLaughlin (School of Genetics and Microbiology)
+Assistant Professor Shigeki Nakagome (School of Medicine)/Assistant Professor Russell McLaughlin (School of Genetics and Microbiology)

 Professor Ross McManus (School of Medicine)

-31st July 2023
+31st July 2024